Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Please come to one of our County offices to request replacement tabs and to file a change of address.
 We will void the original tabs.
 There is a cost of $2.37 for replacement tabs, which can be paid by cash, check or credit/debit card.
 See our locations and hours.

-Please note, if you already received your renewal postcard at your old address, it is too late to change your address and renew online.
+Please note, if you already received your registration renewal postcard at your old address, it is too late to change your address in order to renew online.
 Instead, please return the renewal postcard with payment and write your new address in the field provided.

-Please also note, you will also need to use a different form to change your address on your Colorado Driver's License or ID card.
+Please use these additional links to change your address on your Colorado Driver's License or ID card, and your Voter Registration.

 If you do not receive a Title Complete Card prior to your temporary registration expiring, please contact our office at 303-795-4500 for assistance.

-Payment Options For Motor Vehicle Registration and Titles: In our offices, we accept cash, check and money orders, debit cards and credit cards, including Visa, Mastercard, American Express and Discover.
+Our Motor Vehicle offices accept cash, check and money orders, debit cards and credit cards, including Visa, Mastercard, American Express and Discover.
 Checks must be payable to Arapahoe County Clerk for the exact amount.
 We do not accept checks under $10.
-(Note: A transaction fee for credit/debit card will apply.
-This service is provided by a third-party vendor for the State of Colorado.
-The price of items purchased through this service includes funds to develop, maintain and enhance the state’s official web portal, Colorado.gov.)

-If your vehicle is not already registered in our county and/or you do not know the VIN, you will need to contact an auto dealership and request the MSRP for your vehicle year, make, model and specific amenities.
+You will find this information on the paperwork from the dealership.
+If you do not have the original paperwork, you will need to contact an auto dealership and request the MSRP for your vehicle year, make, model and specific amenities.
+Arapahoe County cannot provide an MSRP in-person or over-the-phone.

 Arapahoe County has a well-deserved reputation for being an efficiently-run, fiscally responsible entity.
 However, Arapahoe County grew by 32 percent from 2000 to 2016 to become the second largest county in the metropolitan area.
 By 2030, Arapahoe County is expected to become the largest county in the metro area – surpassing the City and County of Denver with more than 800,000 population.